1. Home

 • Maintain the roof or building's existing features and configuration

-• Low Maintenance Cost: An occasional cleaning and yearly maintenance are all your solar panels need to maintain maximum output.
+• Low maintenance: An occasional cleaning and yearly maintenance are all your solar panels need to maintain maximum output.
 You can clean the solar panels on your own, or let the rain and wind do the job.
 Many solar panel owners also enroll in full-service protection plans to make sure all their maintenance and checkup needs are covered.
+There shouldn’t be frequent maintenance visits disturbing your neighbors.

-• Helps Our Environment: Traditional electricity contributes to climate change because of the greenhouse gas emissions made by burning natural gas and fossil fuels.
-Solar energy is pure and clean, so more solar installations will help reduce the carbon footprint of the whole HOA community.
+• Helps the environment: Traditional electricity contributes to climate change because of the greenhouse gas emissions made by burning natural gas and fossil fuels.
+Solar energy is pure and clean, so more solar installations will help reduce the carbon footprint of the whole neighborhood.

-At Palmetto, our representatives and solar power installers have years of experience working with all manner of HOAs.
+At Palmetto, our representatives and solar power installers have years of experience working with HOAs.
 They're ready to offer guidance and advice about the process, and help explain the pros and cons of solar panels that you can use to your advantage when talking to your HOA.

 • Understand your state's laws: As discussed earlier, solar access laws vary from state to state and can sometimes be confusing.
 Palmetto can help you learn about what laws impact you most.